Crossopholis

-Crossopholis is an extinct bony fish known from the early Eocene (Ypresian) of North America, approximately 52 million years ago.
-It is a close relative of the contemporary American paddlefish, belonging to the paddlefish family.
+Crossopholis is an extinct fish known from the early Eocene (Ypresian) of North America, approximately 52 million years ago.
+It is a close relative of the contemporary American paddlefish, belonging to the paddlefish family Polyodontidae.

 History of discovery

 First described by Edward Drinker Cope in 1883, the first specimen consisted of an incomplete section of the fish's body and tail.
 In 1886, a partial skull was recovered by Cope.
 A nearly complete fossil wasn't recorded until 1980.
 This was due, in part, to the comparative rarity of the fossil as well as the similarities to other species found within the site.

 Classification

 A member of the family Polyodontidae, Crossopholis is most closely related to the American paddlefish.
 Crossopholis means "fringed scales"; a reference to the thousands of tiny (less than 0.5mm) scales which covered the body of the animal.

 Relationships of recent and fossil paddlefish genera, after Grande et al. (2002).